Dhruvdesai407/CogniQuiz/README.md

 * **Deployment:** Seamlessly hosted on GitHub Pages with `gh-pages` integration.
 * **Version Control:** Git & GitHub for robust development workflows.

-## 🚧 The Journey of Creation: My Building Experience 🏗️💻✨

-Crafting CogniQuiz was an intense and deeply rewarding adventure, filled with fascinating challenges that pushed my skills to new heights! 🤯 Every feature, every aesthetic choice, was a battle won, especially against the infamous "Git-boss" and the pursuit of true visual harmony.

-One of the most significant quests was achieving **flawless UI contrast across diverse themes**.
-My initial attempts, particularly with a light theme, sadly resulted in frustratingly unreadable feedback. 😩 This wasn't just a bug; it was a fundamental design flaw that demanded a complete re-evaluation.
-Through iterative refinement and invaluable external feedback (which I embrace and learn from! 🙏), I overhauled the color variable system in `index.css` to guarantee high-contrast text for critical feedback messages.
-Ultimately, this led to the strategic decision to **pivot exclusively to rich, sophisticated dark themes** – including the beautiful "Obsidian Grace."
-This commitment to visual excellence ensures every user enjoys a truly premium and legible experience. 🎉

 ### 🐛 Bug Squashing Adventures

 No quest is without its unexpected encounters!
 Recently, I tackled a couple of critical bugs to ensure a smoother, more reliable experience: